Home Probate Page 3

 Article 3

-Other accounting standards shall apply to the Contingencies formed by events such as employee wages and salaries, construction contracts,
+Other related accounting standards shall apply to the items as follows:

 Chapter II Recognition and Measurement